pvblivs/modelmapper/_includes/getting-started.md

 ### Handling Mismatches

 While ModelMapper will do its best to automatically match source and destination properties for you, more complex use cases may require _explicit_ mappings to be created.
-This can be done via the [Property Mapping](/user-manual/property-mapping) API.
+This can be done via the [mapping API](/user-manual/property-mapping).

 Alternatively, [configuration](/user-manual/configuration) can be adjusted to allow different properties to match each other based on naming, accessibility and other conventions.